-Skafos makes it simple for you to build ML-powered apps, whether you are prototyping or delivering to millions of devices.Sign up free!
+Skafos makes it simple to build ML-powered apps, whether you are prototyping or delivering to millions of devices.Sign up free!

 Personalize user choices, identify their actions, or even the things that they say.
 Classify whole images, objects inside images, or even just their look and feel.
 Skafos is the fastest way to the best parts of machine learning.